 What is medical payments coverage?

-Medical payments (sometimes called “medpay”) covers hospital bills and funeral expenses, up to your chosen limit, if you’re in an accident.
+Medical payments (sometimes called “medpay”) cover hospital bills and funeral expenses, up to your chosen limit, if you’re in an accident.
 Your insurance company pays regardless of who is determined to be at fault (responsible).
 It even covers your passengers at the time of the accident.

 When in doubt, call your trusted agent.
-We can help determine the right coverages for YOU!
+We can help determine the right coverages for you!